cortex-lab/phy/docs/gui.md

 show_shortcuts                          : f1, h
 ```

+You can create multiple `Actions` instance for a single GUI, which allows you to separate between different sets of actions.

 ## Snippets

 The GUI provides a convenient system to quickly execute actions without leaving one's keyboard.
 Inspired by console-based text editors like *vim*, it is enabled by pressing `:` on the keyboard.
 Once this mode is enabled, what you type is displayed in the status bar.
 Then, you can call a function by typing its name or its alias.
 You can also use arguments to the actions, using a special syntax.
 Here is an example.